osiegmar/tabular-data-interchange-format/README.md

 This approach is similar to that of the PostgreSQL database, which uses \N to represent null values in CSV files.

+### Comments

+Comments are not mentioned in RFC 4180.
+However, they are a common feature in CSV implementations.
+They are used to provide additional information about the file like the author, the creation date, the source, usage instructions, etc.
+The TDIF format specifies comments to make it easier to embed additional information in the file.
+In RFC 4180-bis, comments are mentioned as a possible extension.

 ## Request for Comments

 This document is currently in draft form.
 Comments and suggestions are welcome.
 Please start